 Final Words

 How about you?
-Have you stayed in LA or perhaps you're a local?
-We'd love to get your feedback on the information here and get your recommendations for the best places to stay at Los Angeles.
+Have you stayed in LA, or are you a local?
+We'd love to get your feedback on the information here and get your recommendations for the best places to stay in Los Angeles.